"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Discussion and Recommendations

 Some concrete recommendations are given in Table \ref{tab:rec}.
 These can be used in three contexts.
 The first is research guidelines in open source repositories.
+Having such guidelines would ensure better compliance, and avoid the need for creative interpretation of general usage guidelines that do not consider research explicitly (as suggested in \cite{gold22}).
+They would also enable large-scale studies on many thousands of projects where it is impractical to verify the preferences of the leaders of each project.
 The second is ethics codes by professional societies such as the ACM and IEEE.
 Such societies cater not only to practitioners but also to researchers.
 They should therefore include research ethics in their guidelines, and they should reach out to affected communities for input about what to include in these guidelines.
 Finally, a third context is ethics committees and IRBs charged with approving experiments.
 Such committees should consider not only the legal framework, but also the emergent etiquette of the communities from which subjects are recruited.
 Communities have opinions and want to be heard.
 Our survey is an example of how such relevant guidelines were obtained for the case of the open source community.